NomaCMS

 • Timestamps - created_at and updated_at (optional in API responses)

 The state field is a built-in system property.
 You don't need to create a custom field for published status.
-Use the Publish button in the dashboard or the state parameter in the API to control whether an entry is live.
+Use the Publish / Unpublish buttons in the dashboard, or the explicit POST /api/{collection}/{uuid}/publish and POST /api/{collection}/{uuid}/unpublish endpoints, to control whether an entry is live.

 // A typical entry response